danielelkington/vue-camera-gestures/docs/guide/index.md

 - Emit events when the user performs the gestures

 ::: warning Vue Support
 These are the docs for vue-camera-gestures 2.x, which supports Vue 3.
-This is currently experimental.
+If you are using Vue 2, please go to [vue2.cameragestures.com](https://vue2.cameragestures.com)
 :::

 ## Demo